maurymarkowitz/RetroFOCAL/doc/RetroFOCAL reference manual.md

 Line 1.30 shows a conditional branch, which is based on the value of C. The expression calculates C-10, and as C will be 15 at this point, the resulting value will be 5.
 As 5 is a positive value, and the branch is only taken if it is negative, execution continues with the next statement, which prints "15 is larger than 10" to the console.
 If one were to set the value of A to 3 in line 1.10, this statement would not be printed.

-Execution then continues to line 1.40, which ends the program.
+Execution then continues to line 1.40, which ends the execution of the program.

 <!-- TOC --><a name="data-in-basic-programs"></a>
 ## Data in FOCAL programs